tudelft3d/geovalidation.server/val3dity/md/faq.md

 ---

-### I'm sure that my solid is okay, I've double-checked, and yet the validator says that something is wrong.
+### I'm sure my solid is valid, but the validator says that something is wrong.

 It's possible that there are bugs in [val3dity](https://github.com/tudelft-gist/val3dity).
 Please [report the issue](https://github.com/tudelft-gist/val3dity/issues).